-Your court date/time and amount due is referenced on your citation.
+Your court date and time is referenced on your citation.
 Please contact the court office at (972) 347-3020 if you have any questions.
 You may reset your court date, pay your citation, select an option (if you violation is eligible) up to one business day prior to your court date to be removed from the docket.
 Court Dates will not be reset the day of court.

 These options are only available up to and including your court date:

 - No Insurance – you may present proof of insurance for the date and time of the violation in order to have this violation dismissed without any fees.
 Proof must be submitted to the court on or before the court date listed on the citation.
 The insurance must be printed or an actual insurance card.
 The court is not able to use your cell phone to get the insurance information or to view your insurance card.

 - Expired Registration – you may present proof of registration renewal in order to have this violation dismissed along with dismissal fee of $20.00 by doing the following: a) Proof of registration renewal will require that you present a receipt that shows that you also paid the penalty fee required for receiving a citation w/expired plates; b) You must inform the clerk at the registration office that you received a citation; c) The penalty fee must be paid to the state at the time of the renewal in order for the court to dismiss this violation; d) This must be presented to the court on or before the court date listed on the citation along with $20.00 or to the Judge on your court date.